-The Crop Science cotton extension program is designed to provide training and support to county faculty, private consultants and cotton producers.
+The Crop & Soil Sciences cotton extension & applied research program is designed to provide training and support to county faculty, private consultants and cotton producers.
 The program focuses on using plant monitoring techniques to manage cotton inputs in a way that maximizes the economic value of inputs while minimizing environmental impacts.
 The program relies on the cooperation of the experiment station, county faculty, industry and cotton producers.
 Although a majority of the applied research is conducted on experiment stations, on-farm tests provide valuable information and help to train county faculty.
 The Crop Science cotton extension program cooperates on several applied research projects with faculty within the department and with faculty from Entomology, Plant Pathology, Soil Science and Agriculture Economics.
+We also evaluate genetically engineered germplasm and varieties and to help producers integrate varieties and traits into their production systems.

 Results of these tests and other production recommendations are made available to county faculty, consultants and growers utilizing various methods including: a cotton information book, field days, growers meetings, newsletters sent electronically and placed on the internet, agent, industry and consultant training.